BluBracket/docs.blubracket.com/content/intro/use-cases/index.md

 BluBracket's tools help identify non-inclusive language throughout the development process, and guide teams to continuous improvement over time.

-## Code analysis (powered by Semgrep) {#sast}

-(This feature is in private beta.)

-Spotting SQL injection, XSS, insecure crypto, and other OWASP top ten risks, as well as performance and maintainability best practices helps runtime security and overall code quality.

-Code analysis recommendations are presented side-by-side other code risks, giving developers and security teams a comprehensive view of code health.

 ## Infrastructure as code (IaC) risks (powered by Checkov) {#iac}

 Monitoring infrastructure-as-code for proper configuration before it's applied to the infrastructure reduces risk and improves productivity for teams of all sizes.